marietta-a/timely/README.md

 Timely

 ## Description
-An android time table application developed using React Native and TypeScript Beginner's project created to farmiliarize myself with React Native
+An android time table application developed using React Native and TypeScript.
+Beginner's project created to learn React-Native

 If you have ideas for releases in the future, it is a good idea to list them in the README.